Mnemonic3D/FLSunT1/Calibration Must Do's/Readme.md

 ## I ONLY USE ORCA SLICER NOW
 `

-# IMPORTANT PRIORITY (Skip if your machine is unable to for some unknown reason some are having)
+# IMPORTANT PRIORITY
+###(Skip if your machine is unable, for some unknown reason some people are having issues)
 ## PID Tuning
 - Ensure that the hotend and heatbed are at room temperature (30-50c)
 - If the hotend has a silicone sock protection for the heatblock, ensure that it’s installed